StateVoicesNational/Spoke/README.md

 1. `cp .env.example .env`
 2. Follow Steps 7, 9, & 10 above to set up your [Auth0](https://auth0.com) account.
 3. Build a Spoke Docker image with `docker-compose build app`
-4. Start the PostgreSQL container in the background with `docker-compose up -d postgres`.
+4. Start the PostgreSQL & Redis containers in the background with `docker-compose up -d postgres redis`.
 5. Start the Spoke application in the foreground with `docker-compose up app`.
 6. Go to `http://localhost:3000` to load the app.
 7. Follow Step 13 above.